EthicalSource/hippocratic-license/content/_index.md

 - [Markdown]({{< ref "/version/1/1/license.md" "markdown" >}})
 - [HTML version]({{< ref "/version/1/1/license.md" >}})
 - [Text version]({{< ref "/version/1/1/license.md" "plaintext" >}})

-## A Note on OSD Compatibility

-The Hippocratic License likely does not meet the strict requirements of the [Open Source Definition](https://opensource.org/osd-annotated) provided by the Open Source Initiative, as this is a license that values human rights over software freedom.
-Traditional, officially sanctioned open source licenses cannot prohibit unethical usage, because [in their own words](https://opensource.org/faq#evil), "giving everyone freedom means giving evil people freedom, too."
-Nonetheless, the Hippocratic License will be submitted to OSI for an official determination in the coming weeks.

 ## Using the Hippocratic License